WHAT WE’RE WORKING ON

 CLEAN ENERGY

-Many of these funds were allocated in 2023 and 2024 to clean energy projects across the country, but Trump has moved to unconstitutionally freeze the remaining money, stalling our progress.
-Moms are fighting back, calling out what’s at stake—our children’s health and future—in the media and in our communities.
+Many of these funds were allocated in 2023 and 2024 to clean energy projects across the country, but Trump has moved to unconstitutionally freeze the remaining money, and Congress has slated many of the clean energy programs included in the Inflation Reduction Act to close in December 2025.
+Moms are working to ensure as many funds as possible flow into our communities before then, calling out what’s at stake—our children’s health and future—in the media and to our elected officials.

 We are also working to expand clean energy at the state level.
 Many U.S. states have set carbon reduction targets that will move us away from dirty fossil fuel energy to cleaner renewable energy sources, like solar and wind.
 Moms works with state lawmakers and regulatory agencies to ensure the transition to sustainable energy happens.
 Find out more about our state work to expand clean energy by visiting our state webpages.